jotavioms/config-files/README.md

-# git-config
+## git-config
 Git default configuration.
 ### Steps:
-- Put `.gitconfig` file on the related file path depending on OS.
+- Put `.gitconfig` file on the related system file path.

-# EditorConfig
+## EditorConfig
 Default configuration for IDE indentation.
 ### Steps:
 - Install EditorConfig plugin on IDE.
-- Put `.editorconfig` file on the related file path depending on OS.
+- Put `.editorconfig` file on the project root folder or related system file path (if the configuration needs to be global).

 ### File path
 - #### Linux (Ubuntu) & Windows